Staghorn sumac, also called vinegar sumac, is a short tree that grows in a roundish shape.

 This easy to care for shrub will produce the nicest impact as a standalone, because as years go by it tends to grow wide instead of tall.

-Take note, though, that staghorn sumac can turn out to be rather invasive, both because its seeds sprout easily and because its underground roots send up shoots.
+Take note, though, that staghorn sumac can turn out to be rather invasive, both because its seeds sprout easily and because underground roots send up shoots.

 Staghorn sumac fruits